pauladam/public/DrivePermissionsScrubber/README.md

-# Google Drive Share Scrubber
+# Google Drive Permissions Scrubber

 Ever found out that files or folders are inadvertently shared with a customer?

-Use the Drive share scrubber to detect, notify of, and remediate folder and file permissions.
+Use the Drive permissions scrubber to detect, notify of, and remediate folder and file permissions.
-- It works along [Forseti](https://github.com/GoogleCloudPlatform/forseti-security) lines by allowing you to define desired sharing policy by folder and domain and then reconciling against this: policy is inherited downwards to match Drive's inheritance.
+- It works along [Forseti](https://github.com/GoogleCloudPlatform/forseti-security) lines by allowing you to define desired sharing policy by folder and domain and then reconciling against this; policy is inherited downwards to match Drive's inheritance.
 - Configuration switches allow you to remove permissions or just notify
 - Please test it for unexpected edge-case behaviours